What do we mean by trauma informed services and why is such an approach important?

 - Trauma‐Informed Care: Part Two was developed for the 2011 National Healthcare for the Homeless Council Regional Training.
 It provides activities and resources to help build knowledge, skills, and ability for implementing a trauma informed approach.

-- SAMHSA’s National Center for Trauma-Informed Care and Alternatives to Seclusion and Restraint (NCTIC) provides training for policy makers, administrators, staff, leaders, peers, and individuals who have experienced traumatic events, as well as to others in order to implement trauma-informed approaches in a range of service systems, including mental health, substance misuse, criminal justice, victim assistance, peer support, education, primary care, domestic violence, child welfare, and others.
+- SAMHSA’s National Center for Trauma-Informed Care and Alternatives to Seclusion and Restraint Visit disclaimer page (NCTIC) provides training for policy makers, administrators, staff, leaders, peers, and individuals who have experienced traumatic events, as well as to others in order to implement trauma-informed approaches in a range of service systems, including mental health, substance misuse, criminal justice, victim assistance, peer support, education, primary care, domestic violence, child welfare, and others.